 Studies have shown the aging cell to be the leading risk factor for serious pathology and this is why we target that process to combat disease.
 Simply put, as cells age they become increasingly poor at functioning and repairing damage.
 And this is why tissues and organs fail and we get disease.

 Traditional medicine focuses on treating the symptoms of disease.
 We are focusing on the root cause.
-We are developing gene therapies that target cellular ageing and encourage cellular and tissue regeneration.
+We are developing gene therapies that target cellular aging and encourage cellular and tissue regeneration.

-Among the various causes of ageing such as cellular senescence, accumulated waste and changes to gene expression are some of the leading risk factors of ageing and disease.
+Among the various causes of aging such as cellular senescence, accumulated waste and changes to gene expression are some of the leading risk factors of aging and disease.
 We are investigating a number of gene targets to help mitigate these forms of damage and one of the most promising avenues of research is telomerase therapy.

 Telomeres are repetitive DNA sequences located at the very ends of our chromosomes. which form a cap like structure that protects the cells from sensing the chromosome tips as ‘damaged’.
 The telomeres shorten with each cell division and have been likened to the fuse on a stick of dynamite, steadily burning away until depending on the type of cell, they either enter apoptosis (cell death) or enter replicative arrest known as senescence once becoming too short.
 It is believed that this cell division timer developed as a means of suppressing tumours and thus preventing cells becoming cancerous and constantly replicating.
 Studies have demonstrated that critically short telomeres present a barrier to prevent cancer (Artandi and DePinho, 2010).